 There have been several additions to the original building.
-The Children's Education building, added in 1957 and known as the Sharp Building, was named to honor a beloved pastor, John Sharp, who served Bainbridge FUMC from 1953-1954.
-In 2009, this addition went through an exciting transformation as "Gladtown" came to life as a place for children to grow and learn in Christ.
+In 1957, the Children's Education building, known as the Sharp Building, was named to honor a beloved pastor, John Sharp, who served Bainbridge FUMC from 1953-1954.
+In 2009, this addition went through an exciting transformation as "Glad town" came to life as a place for children to grow and learn in Christ.
 The church parsonage was constructed in 1964, on property donated by Mr. Charles Kirbo and is still in use.
 A generous contribution from the J.O.
-Smith family later initiated construction of a large, multi-purpose building which was completed April, 1976.
-It has a large, state of the art industrial kitchen used for Wednesday night fellowship dinners and many other meals.
-It is also used for the contemporary worship service on Sunday mornings and has additional rooms used for various classes and children/youth group meetings.
-There is a large, wooden crossed carved by Bill Holt, Carl Pritzl, and their team made from a walnut tree that once stood on the property from the early 1870's hanging in this addition.
-The Adult Sunday School building, completed in 1999, has numerous classrooms and a library where adults and youth meet for Sunday School and weekly Bible studies.
-In April, 2007, the Oscar Jackson building and property was secured which is currently being used for the Food Bank serving fifty families each week.
+Smith family later initiated construction of a multipurpose building which was completed in April 1976.
+It is used for the contemporary worship service on Sunday mornings and has additional rooms for various classes and youth group meetings.
+The Adult Sunday School building, completed in 1999, has numerous classrooms and a library where adults and youth meet for Sunday school and weekly Bible studies.
+In April 2007, the Oscar Jackson building and property was secured which is currently being used for the Food Bank serving 50 families each week.
 The Donald Smith Scout Building is home to Boy Scout Troop 503 which has been sponsored by the church since 1949 with over 70 Eagle Scouts coming from this troop.

 Bainbridge FUMC boasts an outstanding music ministry which includes a chancel choir, handbell choir, youth and children's choir.
-Their is a Mother's Morning Out program which is a a daycare/preschool for ages 12 months to 3 years.
+There is a Mother's Morning Out program which is a daycare and preschool for ages 12 months to 3 years.
 The UMW and UMM are still very active.
 There have been 68 pastors and 14 associate pastors during the tenure of the church with 6 former members going into the ministry.
-These people include Charles Jackson, Jr, Mercer B. Ingram, Jerry M. Woodbery, Dr. Hugh Davis, Eugene C. Cochran and Marcia Jane Cochran, the first female ordained as an Elder in the South Georgia Conference.
+These people include Charles Jackson, Jr.; Mercer B. Ingram; Jerry M. Woodbery; Dr. Hugh Davis; Eugene C. Cochran; and Marcia Jane Cochran - the first female ordained as an Elder in the South Georgia Conference.